Lancern/asm2vec/README.md

 export PYTHONPATH="path/to/asm2vec:$PYTHONPATH"
 ```

-Replacement `path/to/asm2vec` with the directory you clone `asm2vec` into.
+Replace `path/to/asm2vec` with the directory you clone `asm2vec` into.
 Then execute the following commands to update `PYTHONPATH`:

 ```shell
 source ~/.bashrc